makersden/homepage/src/posts/jamstack.md

 If you ask me, Frontend is the new king.
 </div>

-Minimizing your backend footprint with serverless options will go a long way of making your product iteration faster by letting you deliver new features by deploying a new static frontend.
+Minimizing your backend footprint with serverless options will go a long way of making your product iteration faster by letting you deliver new features by deploying static frontends.
 Have a new staging version deployed, ready for clicking, for every commit.
 It’s basically free, and fast.

 Scale to infinity and pay as you go.